PNSmith/pnsmith.github.io/_posts/2021-09-18-Chicken-and-Plum-Noodle-stir-fry.md

 ---

-### This Chicken & Plum Noodle Stir-Fry is bursting full of flavours and make the perfect dinner night option, Cook up a fresh start!
+### This Chicken and Plum Noodle Stir-Fry is bursting full of flavours and make the perfect dinner night option, Cook up a fresh start!

 ## Ingredients